Luke 16:1-13 (Parable of the “Unjust Steward”)

 The manager got word from the master that he was fired, and it was a life and death situation.
 But of course, this was once upon a time, not last week.
 No newspapers, no telephones, no Facebook or email.
 Once upon a time, news traveled slowly.
 The manager knew he was fired.
 But the peasants and the merchants thought he still worked for the rich man.
 And the manager took advantage of this window of opportunity.
 He reduced the merchants’ bills down to the actual amount borrowed.

 So the merchants were pretty happy.
 They were happy with the manager, maybe.
 But mostly they were happy with the rich man.
 Managers were supposed to act only as agents of their masters, so the merchants assumed that the master had generously asked the manager to reduce the bills; that the rich man had got true religion and decided not to accept the interest payments.

-The manager come around and the merchants went up to him, pumped his hand, patted his back, thanked him heartily for his kind-heartedness and generosity.
+The rich man came around and the merchants went up to him, pumped his hand, patted his back, thanked him heartily for his kind-heartedness and generosity.
 And he found himself in a bit of a pickle.
 He did, in fact, want the interest—the extra 50 bats of oil and 20 cors of wheat.
 But he also wanted the praise and gratitude of the merchants.

 He could have cleared up the whole thing right away, could simply have said, “I never told the manager to reduce those bills!
 In fact, I fired that manager!
 Where’s my one hundred bats of oil?”

 Except that, from the very beginning the rich man had been worried about his honor.
 He desperately wants to maintain his honor.
 Lots of things were considered dishonorable back in his day, among them were having a dishonest servant and taking back gifts.
 So he decided that maybe telling everyone, “My servant is dishonest and by the way, give back that extra oil you thought I gave you,” was not the best course of action.